ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 What will attending College of Biblical Studies-Houston really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the College of Biblical Studies-Houston's net cost calculator on their website.

 College of Biblical Studies-Houston Tuition Payment Plans